 - Add chickpeas, kidney beans, and tomatoes.

 - In a small pan over med-low heat add the leftover ghee or tallow from frying onions.
 Then add leftover fried onions, garlic, a pinch of turmeric, and a pinch of salt and pepper.
 Fry just for a minute or two while mixing.
-Add ½ tbsp of dried mint and immediately remove pan from heat.
+Add ½ tablespoon of dried mint and immediately remove pan from heat.
 Garlic and mint will burn if left on heat.